DChen2024/mathy/CONTRIBUTING.md

 # Contributing

-Thank you for your interest in contributing to the project.
+Thank you for your interest in contributing to the library.
 We welcome any form of contribution.
 Besides writing and maintaining code, you can also improve documentation, report a bug, or request a feature.
 Please be sure to help us maintain a welcoming and friendly environment.